-7.1 The Local Authority has a statutory duty under Working Together to Safeguard Children 2018 (Chapter 4, paragraph 12) to refer all serious child safeguarding incidents to the Child Safeguarding Practice Review Panel.
-A serious child safeguarding incident refers to circumstances where it is known or suspected that a child has been abused or neglected which meet the following criteria:

-- a) the child dies or is seriously harmed in the local authority's area, or - b) while normally resident in the local authority's area, the child dies or is seriously harmed outside England. - 7.2 If the Statutory Safeguarding Partners determine that a case meets the criteria for a serious child safeguarding incident the Local Authority must notify the Child Safeguarding Practice Review Panel within five working days of becoming aware that the event has occurred. - 7.3 Online notifications to the Child Safeguarding Practice Review Panel will also be shared with Ofsted (to inform its inspection and regulatory activity) and with DfE to enable it to carry out its functions. - 7.4 The Local Authority must also notify the Secretary of State for Education (DfE) and Ofsted where a child looked after has died, whether or not abuse or neglect is known or suspected. - 7.5 If the Statutory Safeguarding Partners determine that a case meets the criteria for a serious child safeguarding incident a Rapid Review Panel should be convened.
+- 7.1 The Local Authority has a statutory duty under Working Together to Safeguard Children 2018 (Chapter 4, paragraph 12), to refer all serious child safeguarding incidents to the Child Safeguarding Practice Review Panel.
+A serious child safeguarding incident refers to circumstances where it is known or suspected that a child has been abused or neglected which meet the following criteria: - a) the child dies or is seriously harmed in the local authority's area, or; - b) while normally resident in the local authority's area, the child dies or is seriously harmed outside England. - 7.2 If the Statutory Safeguarding Partners determine that a case meets the criteria for a serious child safeguarding incident, the Local Authority must notify the Child Safeguarding Practice Review Panel within five working days of becoming aware that the event has occurred, using the online child safeguarding incident notification system. - 7.3 Online notifications to the Child Safeguarding Practice Review Panel will also be shared with Ofsted (to inform its inspection and regulatory activity) and with DfE to enable it to carry out its functions. - 7.4 The Local Authority must also notify the Secretary of State for Education (DfE) and Ofsted where a child looked after has died, whether or not abuse or neglect is known or suspected. - 7.5 If the Statutory Safeguarding Partners determine that a case meets the criteria for a serious child safeguarding incident, a Rapid Review Panel should be convened. - 7.6 If the Statutory Safeguarding Partners determine that a case does not meet the criteria for a Serious Child Safeguarding Incident notification, the SSP should consider whether there may nevertheless be the potential for single or multi-agency learning (which falls below the threshold required for a Child Safeguarding Practice Review) or whether practice issues have been highlighted. - 7.7 In these circumstances, the Statutory Safeguarding Partners should refer the case to the Learning and Development sub-group Chair, who will determine whether there should be a multi-agency practice review or a single agency review of the case.
+This process will be supported and monitored by the Learning and Development sub-group. - 7.8 If the Statutory Safeguarding Partners determine that a case does not meet the criteria for a Serious Child Safeguarding Incident, and that there are no single or multi-agency practice issues to be considered, no further action will be taken. - 7.9 Whatever the decision of the Statutory Safeguarding Partners, the rationale will be recorded and shared with the Learning and Development sub-group.